mmatinm/LitReviewBot/README.md

 ### 1. What you need

-1. Windows
-2. Internet connection
-3. OpenRouter API key
+1. OpenRouter API key
-4. The release package files in one folder:
+2. The release package files in one folder:
    - LitReviewBot.exe
    - Run-LitReviewBot.bat
    - README.txt